christophersousa/Cognita/README.md

-# Welcome to the Cognittron test project!
+# Welcome to the Cognita test project!

 ## Configure
 Change the password, username and host in the file: .env